bemayer/turbocallpricer/README.md

 # turbocallpricer
-Very basic pricer using Monte-Carlo for Turbo Calls (Knock-out Call Options)
+Pricer using Monte-Carlo for Turbo Calls (Knock-out Call Options)